minio/warp/README.md

 ### Data

-All measurements are of type `warp`.
+All in-run measurements are of type `warp`.

 | Tag        | Value                                                                                                                                                         |
 |------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------|